 Another difficult area is the administration of the financial affairs of individuals who have lost the capacity to deal with them themselves.
 These situations are often managed through the use of enduring or lasting powers of attorney (known as EPAs and LPAs) or through deputies appointed by the court but disputes can arise between family members and attorneys/deputies which require careful and sensitive handling by experienced professionals with excellent negotiating skills.
 Issues also arise with regard to the administration of trusts, with applications to the court required for the approval or determination of issues which cannot be resolved by other means.

-At Mundays we have a wealth of experience in dealing with such issues, having acted on a wide range of disputes over many years for executors, beneficiaries and trustees.
 In such matters, it is essential that we operate on the basis of a clear and empathetic understanding of our client’s concerns, coupled with specialist knowledge of the relevant law and practice.
 This helps us to advise them towards achieving a satisfactory outcome in the most cost-effective manner, while at the same time doing what we can to assist the parties to preserve or restore relationships which might well have been fractured as a result of the underlying dispute.